freezin-fire/JusticiaDB/README.md

 - **Search Functionality**: Users can search for specific criminals or police personnel using various filters like name, ID, or other attributes, making it easy to find relevant information quickly.

-- **Data Visualization**: The application provides graphical representations or charts of data, such as crime statistics or distribution of police personnel by rank.

 - **Security**: The system implements security measures to protect sensitive information, ensuring the privacy and integrity of the data.

 - **User-Friendly Interface**: The user interface is designed for ease of use, making it accessible for both law enforcement professionals and administrators.